davidusb-geek/emhass/docs/intro.md

   action:
   - service: shell_command.publish_data
 ```
-In these automations the optimization is performed everyday at 5:30am and the data is published every 5 minutes.
+In these automations the day-ahead optimization is performed everyday at 5:30am and the data is published every 5 minutes.

 Create the file `dayahead_optim.sh` with the following content:
 ```